JosephineKwa/govtech-assignment/README.md

 ## Acceptance Criteria Instructions
 ### Acceptance Criteria 1
-To read and serve user data from CSV, paste the csv data into the `users.csv` file at `src/main/resources/users.csv`
+To read and serve user data from CSV, paste the CSV data into the `users.csv` file at `src/main/resources/users.csv`
 ### Acceptance Criteria 2
 To output valid users with valid salary within range (0 <= salary <= 4000), use the following endpoint: http://localhost:8080/users/search/findBySalaryBetweenInclusive?from=0&to=4000